Iyad87/ghost-helm/README.md

    - DO NOT DISABLE RBAC settings
    - Let gitlab manage your eks cluster

+4. After integrating the EKS cluster in gitlab, add [eks-addons](https://gitlab.com/nord-cloud-ghost/eks-addons) repo as cluster management project.
+Follow the steps [here](https://docs.gitlab.com/ee/user/clusters/management_project.html#selecting-a-cluster-management-project), to add a gitlab project as cluster management project

-4. After integrating the cluster, use the repo [eks-addons](https://gitlab.com/nord-cloud-ghost/eks-addons), to deploy EKS addons which help to monitor the cluster and website hosted by ghost.
+5. After integrating the EKS cluster to gitlab and adding [eks-addons](https://gitlab.com/nord-cloud-ghost/eks-addons) as cluster management project, deploy EKS addons from the repo [eks-addons](https://gitlab.com/nord-cloud-ghost/eks-addons).
+   It help in monitoring the EKS cluster and website hosted by ghost.
    [Eks-addons](https://gitlab.com/nord-cloud-ghost/eks-addons) repo has a gitlab pipeline which can be used to deploy the addons in each environment.
-Further instruction can be looked in the repo.
+Further instruction can be looked in the repo

 Following above steps should successfully help in deploying infrastructure for hosting website using Ghost